 Traci Hunter Abramson was born in Arizona, where she lived until moving to Venezuela for a study-abroad program.
 After graduating from Brigham Young University, she worked for the Central Intelligence Agency for several years, eventually resigning in order to raise her family.
 And though Traci found her passion in caring for her family, she couldn’t manage to forget the action of the CIA, so she turned to writing about it.
-She has gone on to write a number of bestselling suspense novels that have consistently been nominated as Whitney Award finalists and won her first this year.
-She enjoys reading, writing, and coaching high school swimming.
+She has gone on to write a number of bestselling suspense novels that have consistently been nominated as Whitney Award finalists and won her second this year in the mystery/suspense category.
+She loves sports and traveling and enjoys reading, writing, and coaching high school swimming.

 * * *